 Once the oil is ready, low-medium heat, drop 1-2 drop spoonfuls of dough.

 Since the mixture is a wet dough, you will not get perfect balls but oval-shaped Banana batter balls.

 To get the latter shape, you need to gently turn the dough repeatedly with your spoon making sure all sides of the dough fries evenly.

 Keep in mind, maintaining a slow low-medium oil temperature will help the inside of the banana fritter fry through.
 Once the Banana fritter balls turn pale gold, place them on paper towels to absorb any residue oil.

-Serve warm with your favourite chocolate sauce or ice cream, for a simpler prep add a dusting of powdered Sugar.
+Serve warm with your favorite chocolate sauce or ice cream, for a simpler prep add a dusting of powdered sugar.